iamvvibhuti/GAMADV-XTD3-Syntax/README.md

 Welcome to the Advanced GAM Syntax Repository!

-This project contains a complete reference of Advanced GAM (Google Apps Manager) commands in JSON format for quick lookup and automation.
+The entire reference of Advanced GAM commands is provided in this project as a JSON file optimized for speed and automation.

-Contents
+**Contents**

 - ✅ Full JSON of GAM commands (`advanced-gam-complete.json`)
 - ✅ Categories include: